Macaque Monkey Selfie: Copyright or Public Domain?

 The main fight about who owns the copyright has been wending its way through the US Courts for the last 6 years.
 In 2015 animal rights group PETA (People for the Ethical treatment of Animals) joined the fray on behalf of the macaque monkey.

 They argued the selfie photos should not be classified as public domain as the copyright is owned by the monkey.
-They said profits from the sale of a book by David Slater containing the macaque’s self-portraits should be used to benefit the animal.
-The Court disagreed and ruled against PETA.
+David Slater has published a book that uses these pictures.
+The book is a commercial venture and PETA are against this.
+They say profits from the sale of any of the macaque’s self-portraits should be used to benefit the animal.
+The Courts have disagreed and ruled against PETA.
+Wildlife Personalities

 PETA Sues Over Monkey Selfies